 I was Executive Director of Community Crops, a local community garden nonprofit, for over eleven years.
 During this time, I grew the organization from a small program to an independent nonprofit organization employing twelve people with an annual budget of $400,000.
 I developed strong organizational procedures to manage complex funding requirements from over 20 major funders per year, and also maintained strong working relationships with dozens of local non-profits, businesses, churches, and community groups.

-In addition, I am the board chair of the Southern Heights Food Forest, a local nonprofit focused on food growing education.
+In addition, I am a board member and past board chair of the Southern Heights Food Forest, a local nonprofit focused on food-growing education.
 In this role, I have raised funds, organized events, and helped with program management.
 I have volunteered for many organizations in the community and am an experienced facilitator.
 In my free time, I enjoy vegetable gardening, cooking, and traveling.